AbdiTolesa/dogs-vs-cats/README.md

 The best hyperparameters are: {'epochs': 4, 'batch-size': 256, 'lr': 0.00390315210654023}

-## Debugging and Profiling
+## Debugger Profiling
-Model debugging and profiling in sagemaker is achieved in sagemaker by defining the rules and profiles in the script defining the PyTorch estimator.
-The respective hooks for the training and testing phases are defined in the train_model.py script.
+Model debugger profiling in sagemaker is achieved by specifying the profile and hook parameters in the lines defining the PyTorch estimator.
+The respective hooks for the training and testing phases are registered and used in the train_model.py script.

-### Results
-By enabling the SageMaker Debugger and Profiler, I was able to see different debugging information while the training job was running and the resource consumption data like CPU and GPU usage etc.
+By enabling the SageMaker Debugger and Profiler, different debugging information logged while the training job was running and the resource consumption like model parameters, CPU and GPU usage etc are revealed in the output.

 ## Model Deployment
-The deployed model can be queried by creating a Predictor object by specifying the endpointname as a parameter and the calling the predict() method on it providing a data (sample image).
-The image has to be preprocessed and transformed by the create_data_loader() function to be consumed by the predictor.
+The deployed model can be queried by creating a Predictor object by specifying the endpointname as a parameter and the calling the `predict()` method on it providing a data (sample image).
+The image has to be preprocessed and transformed by the `create_data_loader()` function to be consumed by the predictor.

 Screenshot of the endpoint in service.
 ![image](https://user-images.githubusercontent.com/41271840/147610383-2aa0e16a-c5ca-4d4d-ba13-f1785569780c.png)

+## Model Performance
+The model has an accuracy of 98% on the validation set, which is pretty much good.